Hugo Camberos

 Hugo Camberos Figueroa (born 21 January 2007) is a Mexican professional footballer who plays as a winger for Liga MX club Guadalajara and the Mexico national under-20 team.

 Club career

 Camberos began his career at the youth academy of Guadalajara.
 He made his professional debut in January 2024 with Tapatío, the reserve squad of Guadalajara.

-On 11 January 2025, Camberos made his debut with Guadalajara, playing in a league match against Santos Laguna.
-In July 2025, Camberos was promoted to the first team.
+On 11 January 2025, Camberos made his debut with Guadalajara, playing in a league match against Santos Laguna winning 1–0.
+On 15 February, Camberos scored his first goal with Chivas but also contributed an own goal in a 2–1 loss against Toluca.
+At the end of the season, he won the Best Rookie award.

 International career

 In 2025, Camberos was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile, scoring a brace against the host nation in a 4–1 win.

+In July 2026, Camberos was called up by Alex Diego to participate with Mexico at the CONCACAF U-20 Championship.
+He would score 5 goals in the tournament, including the match-winning goal in the 2–1 semi-final victory against Canada, helping Mexico win the title after defeating rivals the United States 2–0 in the final; he would also go on to win the Golden Boot and Golden Ball.